 - Sign up for the Hilton Honors American Express Aspire Card*, which gives you automatic Hilton Diamond status in exchange for a $450 annual fee.
 You’ll also qualify for a welcome bonus of 150,000 points when you spend $4,000 on your card within three months of account opening.
 Other major cardholder benefits include a $250 resort credit each year, a free weekend night each year, a $250 airline fee credit and a Priority Pass Select airport lounge membership.
 And through Dec.
 31, any bonus points you earn are considered base points, which help you attain elite tier status and lifetime Diamond status.

-- Also sign up for the Marriott Bonvoy Brilliant™ American Express® Card, which gives you complimentary Platinum Elite status (offer expires 1/13/2021), a $300 statement credit for purchases at Marriott properties, a Priority Pass Select membership and a credit toward Global Entry or TSA Precheck among other perks in exchange for a $450 annual fee.
-As an added bonus, you’ll earn up to 125,000 Marriott Bonvoy points.
-You can earn 100,000 points after spending $5,000 in the first 3 months, plus an additional 25,000 points after your first anniversary of card membership (offer expires 1/13/2021).
-And you can enjoy complimentary Platinum Elite status for the 2021 status year (offer expires 1/13/2021).
+- Also apply for the Marriott Bonvoy Brilliant™ American Express® Card, which gives you a $300 statement credit for purchases at hotels participating in the Marriott Bonvoy program, a Priority Pass Select membership and a credit toward Global Entry or TSA Precheck among other perks in exchange for a $450 annual fee.
+As an added bonus, for a limited time you can earn 150,000 points and a bonus Free Night Award after you use your new card to make $5,000 in eligible purchases within the first 3 months of Card Membership.
+Resort fees may apply.
+Terms apply.
+Offer expires 11/3/2021.

-- Pick up the World of Hyatt Credit Card, which gives you World of Hyatt Discoverist status as long as your account is open.
+- Pick up World of Hyatt Credit Card, which gives you World of Hyatt Discoverist status as long as your account is open.
 You’ll also receive five qualifying nights toward the next level of status each year and potential to earn two more qualifying nights each time you spend at least $5,000 on your credit card.
-You’ll also get a free night at a category 1-4 hotel with your card on your cardmember anniversary, and you have the option to earn 50,000 bonus points upfront – 25,000 points after you spend $3,000 on purchases within the first three months of account opening and 25,000 more points after you spend $6,000 total on purchases within the first six months of account opening.
+You’ll also get a free night at a category 1-4 hotel with your card on your cardmember anniversary, and you have the option to earn up to 60,000 bonus points upfront – 30,000 Bonus Points after you spend $3,000 on purchases in the first 3 months from account opening.
+Plus, up to 30,000 more Bonus Points with 2 Bonus Points per $1 spent on purchases that earn 1 Bonus Point up to $15,000 in the first 6 months of account opening.
 A $95 annual fee applies.

 With the three cards we’ve highlighted above, you’ll wind up with the following benefits your first year at minimum:

-- Hilton Honors Diamond status, Marriott Bonvoy Platinum Elite status (offer expires 1/13/2021) and Hyatt Discoverist status
+- Hilton Honors Diamond status and Hyatt Discoverist status

 - A $250 resort credit, a $250 airline fee credit, a free weekend night and a Priority Pass Select airport lounge membership from Hilton

-- A $300 statement credit with Marriott Bonvoy, another Priority Pass Select membership and up to a $100 credit toward Global Entry or TSA Precheck
+- A $300 statement credit at participating Marriott Bonvoy hotels, another Priority Pass Select membership and up to a $100 credit toward Global Entry or TSA Precheck

 - At least 15 elite qualifying nights toward the next level of status with Marriott Bonvoy and at least five qualifying nights toward the next status with World of Hyatt